-As a spoken word (or voice-over) performer, I am a collaborative digital media artist.
+As a spoken word or voice-over performer, I am a collaborative digital media artist.
 My canvas is the recording media, namely digital audio.
 My paintbrushes are the microphones and other recording tools that I use to generate the audio stream.
 The colors are the range of my vocal repertoire, and sometimes the voices of other performers which I often direct and record.
 The inspiration is the script, the detailed framework from which the final project emerges.
-I perform a delicate and intricate dance with other contextual sound elements, such as music and sound effects, as well as any visual data.
+I perform a delicate and intricate dance with other contextual sound elements, such as music and sound effects, as well as any visual data that I am made aware of.
 The collaboration is furthered and enriched by my interaction with the producer, director, sound designer, editor, casting personnel, client, and others who have a creative stake in the project.
 These individuals provide details and suggestions which are welcomed, and then incorporated into my voice portrayal.

 To see and experience the portion that I participated in creating, joined with the elements created by others into the finished product, is an emotional thing for me every time it happens.
 I will never become tired of that feeling.

-I am honored to be an instructor, teacher, and coach of other voice-over performers.
-Via formal classes, workshops, and private instruction, I have a unique way of introducing the various facets of importance in voice performance to new performers, and do this along with providing an understanding of the business aspects of voice work, and an introduction to the leading edge recording technology and methods that all voice performers must understand and use.
+I am pleased to be an instructor, teacher, and coach of other voice-over performers.
+Via formal classes, workshops, and private instruction, I have a unique way that I introduce the various facets of importance in voice performance to new performers, and do this along with providing an understanding of the business aspects of voice work, and an introduction to the leading edge recording technology and methods that all voice performers must comprehend and utilize.

 Thank you for visiting my site.
-Everything we create begins with a thought…an idea.
+Everything we create beings with a thought…an idea.
 I hope to have an opportunity to create with you.

 Voice-Over 2 February 21 – March 21, 2017